How Georgia Stanway found World Cup ‘discipline’ thanks to surprise mentor

 Chadwick’s role became even more important when Stanway made a big career move last summer and took the decision to leave City.
 Just days after starring in England’s Euros win – where she started in every game, scoring a crucial equaliser against Spain in the quarter-finals – Stanway packed her bags and joined German giants Bayern Munich.
 Stanway didn’t know anyone in Munich, and didn’t speak a word of German, but was determined to get out of her comfort zone.

 The decision has clearly paid off, and not just for her.
-Stanway arrived at Bayern as a European champion and made the central-midfield position her own on her way to helping the club reclaim the Bundesliga title.
-In turn, it has benefitted the Lionesses.
-Four years ago, Stanway was the youngest player in England’s World Cup squad - at 20, she was an 89th minute substitute in England’s 2-1 defeat to the USA in the semi-finals - but she has since grown and matured into a leadership role and the Lionesses have needed her more than ever.
+Stanway arrived at Bayern as a European champion and made the central-midfield position her own, on her way to helping the club reclaim the Bundesliga title.
+In turn, it has benefited the Lionesses.
+Four years ago, Stanway was the youngest player in England’s World Cup squad – at 20, she was an 89th-minute substitute in England’s 2-1 defeat to the USA in the semi-finals – but she has since grown and matured into a leadership role and the Lionesses have needed her more than ever.

 The World Cup has been a test of that and Stanway has been required to step up due to the loss of key players such as Leah Williamson, Beth Mead and Fran Kirby before the tournament.
 In Australia, Stanway has then had to fill in for midfield partner Keira Walsh when she was injured against Denmark.
 The suspension of Lauren James then meant Stanway had to assume more creative responsibility in the quarter-final against Colombia, where she set up Alessia Russo’s winner.